 The dad invites his other scientist friends over, while his family leaves on a holiday.
 The friends conduct an experiment on Aileen’s pup, killing it.
 Aileen doesn’t understand what had happened but thinks her kid would grow up from where he was buried, just like the seed the family planted in the garden.
 She dies due to the disappointment of losing her pup.

-My thoughts about the book
+My reviews about the book

 The short story is so well written that I can relate the characters (dogs or not) to people from real life – be it, Aileen or Aileen’s mother or the family members.
 I loved the confidence and drive to be better in Aileen’s mother, and I could actually visualize people who make up words on the go and make a stand that they were true just like her.